hackerwins/homepage-old/docs/project.md

 #### Creating a Project

-You can create a new Project with its name using `create`.
+You can create a new Project with a name using `create`.

 ```bash
 $ yorkie project create test-project